 \subsection{Dark Energy Density}

-Similarly to the previous section, with one extra parameter, through the $z_{\tt cut}$ in the sigmoid function for $\rho_{\tt DE}$, we have got a better fit to the data by more than 1$\sigma$, and its Bayes' factor results on a negative value $B_{\Lambda \text{CDM},i}= -0.124$, indicating a slight evidence in its favor.
+Similarly to the previous section, with one extra parameter, through the $z_{\tt cut}$ in the sigmoid function for $\rho_{\tt DE}$, we have got a better fit to the data by more than 1$\sigma$, and its Bayes' factor results on a negative value $B_{\Lambda \text{CDM},i}= -0.124 \pm 0.131$, indicating a slight evidence in its favor, \luis{although it is still within the 1$\sigma$ for the error}.
 The constraints of the $z_{\tt cut}$ parameter corresponds to $2.101 \pm 0.413$, which provides an insight of a possible vanishing energy density beyond $z=2$.
-This feature is also noticeable when looking at the 1-bin reconstruction where the cosmological constant is on the edge of the $1\sigma$ contour for $z>1.5$ (see Fig. \ref{fig:parameterizations}).
+This feature is also noticeable when looking at the 1-bin reconstruction where the cosmological constant is on the edge of the 68\% confidence contour for $z>1.5$ (see Fig. \ref{fig:parameterizations}).